 Scott Poole, Dean

-Katherine Ambroziak, Interim Associate Dean of Academic Affairs and Research
+Katherine Ambroziak, Associate Dean for Research and Academic Affairs

 Gale Fulton, Director, School of Landscape Architecture

 Jason Young, Director, School of Architecture

 Avigail Sachs, Architecture Graduate Studies Chair and Director of Graduate Studies